-U.S. government debt prices were higher Thursday as investors eyed the auction of $28 billion in seven-year notes.
+U.S. government debt prices were lower on Thursday as investors responded the European Central Bank's renewed hawkishness.

-U.S. government debt prices were higher Thursday as investors looked to the release of data.
+U.S. government debt prices were higher on Monday morning as investors awaited the release of economic data and eyed auctions.

-U.S. government debt prices were broadly higher on Friday as investors digested the release of several pieces of data.
+U.S. government debt prices were slightly higher on Tuesday as investors digested fresh supply into the market.

 U.S. government debt prices traded mixed as investors looked ahead to the Federal Reserve’s scheduled interest rate decision on Wednesday.